Deck Cost Calculator guide

 How to use the Deck Cost Calculator

 The Deck Cost Calculator is a rough planning tool.
-It estimates a deck surface allowance, then adds railing and stairs so you can compare early scope ideas.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It prices the deck surface from your own cost per square foot, then adds railing and stairs so you can compare early scope ideas before asking for quotes.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Deck Cost Calculator